prebid/prebid-server-java/docs/bidders/pubmatic.md

 ## Test Request

 The following test parameters can be used to verify that Prebid Server is working properly with the PubMatic adapter.
-This example includes an `imp` object with an PubMatic test publisher ID, huaweiAd slot, and sizes that would match with the test creative.
+This example includes an `imp` object with an PubMatic test publisher ID, ad slot, and sizes that would match with the test creative.

 ```